mahgolhosseini/Flix-LookUp/README.md

 Built with HTML, CSS, and JavaScript, this app helps users quickly explore and discover movies through a clean and responsive interface.

 ## 🚀 Features
-- Upload PDF documents
-- Extract text from PDF files
-- Ask questions about the uploaded document
-- Generate AI-powered summaries
-- Identify the main topic of the document
-- Download the generated summary as a PDF
+- Search movies by name
+- Display movie title, release year, and poster
+- Real-time data fetched from an external API
-- Responsive layout for mobile and desktop
+- Responsive grid layout for mobile and desktop
-- Clean and user-friendly interface
+- Clean UI with styled header and footer
 ## 💻 Technologies Used
 - HTML5
 - CSS3 (Flexbox, Grid)
 - JavaScript (ES6)
-- PDF.js for PDF text extraction
-- jsPDF for generating PDF summaries
-- Google Gemini API for AI responses
+- Fetch API for real-time data
-- Cloudflare Workers for secure API communication
+- Movie API (OMDb API)

 ## 🌐 Live Demo
 https://mahgolhosseini.github.io/Flix-LookUp/